 The Group enters into derivative contracts such as currency forwards and currency swaps to manage its foreign exchange exposure.
 These derivative financial instruments are initially recorded at fair value on the date at which the derivative contract is entered into and are subsequently remeasured at fair value.
 Any gains or losses arising from changes in fair values of derivatives (except those accounted for as accounting hedges) are taken directly to the statement of comprehensive income.
 Derivatives are carried as assets when the fair value is positive and as liabilities when the fair value is negative.
 Derivative instruments are booked at its notional amount under contingent account on trade date and subsequently measured using the mark to forward methods.
-Any gains/(losses) arising from the market valuation are booked under asset account "Derivatives with positive fair value" if the market valuation is positive and under the liability account "Derivatives with negative fair value" if the market valuation is negative contra foreign exchange gain/(loss) account.
+Any gains/(losses) arising from the market valuation are booked under asset account "Derivatives with positive fair value" if the market valuation is positive and under the liability account "Derivatives with negative fair value" if the market valuation is positive and under the liability account "Derivatives with negative fair value" if the market valuation is positive and under the liability account "Derivatives with negative fair value" if the market valuation is positive and under the liability account "Derivatives with negative fair value" if the market valuation is negative.